Can I Grow a Decent Lawn If I Only Water with a Hose and No Sprinklers?

 Then, he overseeded with a drought-tolerant fescue blend.
 He used a simple sprinkler on a hose and watered deeply for about 30 minutes in each section, three times a week.
 He focused on watering in the early morning.

 Slowly, his lawn started to fill in.
 It wasn’t overnight, but within a few months, his patchy yard became a thick, green carpet.
-He learned that patience and consistent, deep watering were the keys.
+He learned that patience and consistent, deep watering I’m the keys.

 Scenario 1: The Heatwave Challenge